Geographic Distribution and Habitat

 It is likely that the male-female grooming that occurs in Kinda baboons also leads to close bonds that result in courtships.

 There has been a study of cross-breeding between Kinda baboons and gray-footed chacma baboons (P. ursinus griseipes) outside of Kafue National Park, Zambia.
-At 48 sites located where the two species come into contact with one another, it has been confirmed that groups are phenotypically diverse from their respective species due to hybridization over multiple generations.
+At 48 sites located where the two species come into contact with one another, it has been confirmed that groups are physically and genetically unique from the Kinda and chacma baboon species due to generation of hybridization, that is successful mating between the two species.
 Genetic markers from fecal samples were used to support this claim.
 It was also observed that male Kinda baboons mated more often with female gray-footed chacma baboons, perhaps because of the substantial difference in size between the two species (gray-footed chacma baboons are larger than Kinda baboons, so it would be more difficult for a female Kinda to carry gray-footed chacma offspring).

 As herbivorous foragers with a diverse plant diet, Kinda baboons spread seeds in two ways: by passing them through their digestive systems or by dropping off seeds that attach to their fur during foraging a few miles away.